mgiuffrida/mgiuffrida.github.io/_posts/2015-06-27-building-vim-on-windows.md

 Well, it's actually pretty easy once you have the right tools.
 I kept running into out-of-date documentation, so I'll try to keep this future-compatible by explaining what you need for a frustration-free experience.
+A complete working project is also available at [https://github.com/mgiuffrida/vim](https://github.com/mgiuffrida/vim).

 ## Get the tools